UCL-Team4/handbook/docs/variables.md

 Using an enum simplifies state management and future expansion (e.g., adding Idle, Swimming, etc.) while avoiding ambiguous states.

+## Name Spaces
+Name Spaces should follow the project structure and should ALWAYS be in PascalCase.

+Name Spaces should always outline whewre the file is located in the project structure.

+A good convention would be `[Project].[Folder].[Feature]`

 ## Location

 ### Local Variables: Declare variables within a method as close as possible to where they’re used.